Tram in Lodz

 According to the official Łódź Transport Authority (MPK-Łódź) website, there are 21 tram lines which cover the city of Łódź.
 Three of the 21 lines run outside of Łódź city limits.
 There’s also an additional line – “0” – which is a short tourist tram route in the city centre.
 It only runs at weekends and on public holidays throughout the summer months.

-Most tourists in Łódź would only need to buy either time-limited tickets (up to 40 and 60 minutes), one-day tickets, weekend tickets or five-day tickets.
+Most tourists in Łódź would only need to buy either time-limited tickets (up to 20, 40 and 80 minutes) and 24-hour tickets.
 Group ticket options are also available.

 For those living in Łódź, it’s possible to buy 30-day, 90-day and 12-month season tickets.